JUMP TO:

 The COROS Pace Pro is very similar box-wise to other COROS products, except there are two notable differences.
 You’ve got the watch, a charging keyring adapter, and some paper stuff.

 Notably first, the watch now comes with a silicone band instead of a lightweight fabric band.
 There are pros and cons to this.
 On one hand, I really liked the previous fabric band.
-On the other hand, the fabric band meant that after your workout/shower, the fabric was still wet, and would leave a wetspot on anything you rested your wrist on (pants, shirt, couch, crotch, etc…), for about 30 mins post-shower/pool.
+On the other hand, the fabric band meant that after your workout/shower, the fabric was still wet, and would leave a wet spot on anything you rested your wrist on (pants, shirt, couch, crotch, etc…), for about 30 minutes post-shower/pool.
 The silicon band is obviously dry the instant a towel is applied to it.

-The second difference is the lack of charging cable, and instead, a charging keyring adapter.
-COROS has played around with such an adapter in the past, and 3rd parties have made one for other companies including Garmin and Apple.
+The second difference is the lack of a charging cable, and instead, a charging keyring adapter.
+COROS has played around with such an adapter in the past, and 3rd parties have made one for other companies, including Garmin and Apple.
 Essentially, you take your own USB-C cable and stick it in the end of the keyring adapter, and boom, you’ve got a charging cable.
 COROS says if you can’t find a USB cable of your own, what rock are you living under, they’ll happily send you one.

 The only downside to this adapter, is COROS slightly changed it (and the charging port) from all their previous watches.
 It is neither forward nor backwards compatible.
 Specifically, the new charging port is deeper than the previous one.
 And likewise, the charging adapter has a slightly girthier connector, so it won’t fit older watches.

-COROS says the reason they did this was they found the existing connector was prone to connection issues long-term, since it wasn’t deep enough (Ironically, they noted the same thing happens on a competitor cable/port.
+COROS says the reason they did this was they found the existing connector was prone to connection issues long-term, since it wasn’t deep enough (ironically, they noted the same thing happens on a competitor cable/port.
 That’s ironic, because the super-snarky me would reply, ‘Well yes, if you didn’t blindly copy Garmin’s connector in the first place, this wouldn’t have happened’…but I won’t say that…).
 In any case, the good news is I confirmed that if you are in a pinch at a far flung race without the new cable, you can safely take/steal an older cable from someone else, grab a butter knife from the hotel kitchen, and remove just a tiny bit of the extra rubber on the side of the cable, and it’ll fit just fine down into the deeper port on the Pace Pro.
 You’re welcome.

 Sorry, where were we?
 Oh, right, stickers: